ksivamuthu/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/upgrade.md

 - A user requests data that doesn't reside in the [channel cache](../config-properties/index.html#1.5/databases-foo_db-cache-channel_cache_max_length).
 - A new channel or role is granted to a user in the [Sync Function](../sync-function-api-guide/index.html).

-The unavailability of those operations may result in some requests not being process.
+The unavailability of those operations may result in some requests not being processed.
 The duration of the downtime will depend on the data set and frequency of replications with mobile clients.
+To avoid this downtime, it is possible to pre-build the view index before directing traffic to the upgraded node (see the [view indexing](index.html#view-indexing) section).

 | From       | To | Steps
 | ------------- | -- | ------